ibm-cloud-docs/containers/service-settings.md

 {: #feature-gates}

 Review the feature gates that are applied to all master and worker node components by default in {{site.data.keyword.containerlong_notm}} clusters.
 These feature gates differ from the ones that are set up in community distributions.
-In clusters that run version 1.23 or earlier, the {{site.data.keyword.cloud_notm}} provider version enables Kubernetes APIs and features that are at beta.
-In version 1.24 and later, most new beta features are disabled by default.
-Kubernetes alpha features, which are subject to change, are disabled in all versions.
+In Kubernetes, most new beta features are disabled by default.
+Alpha features, which are subject to change, are disabled in all versions.
 {: shortdesc}